sarisabban/SinfNet/README.md

 `python SinfNet.py --augment NUMBER` example `python SinfNet.py -a 10`

+If you would like to augment the images that have object detection annotations use the following command:

+`python SinfNet.py --augment_object NUMBER INPUT_FORMAT OUTPUT_FORMAT` example `python SinfNet.py -ao 10 txt xml`

-Where NUMBER is the number of augments to each image.
-This will generate a new directory called *Augmented* with all the saved augmented images in it.
+Where NUMBER is the number of augments to each image, INPUT_FORMAT is the file format of the images annotations, and OUTPUT_FORMAT is the desired output format of the augmented annotations.
+This will generate a new directory called *Augmented* (and *Augmented_Annotations* for object detection) with all the saved augmented images in it.
 Only these augmented images should be used for training (by moving them to *./dataset/Train*) and not mixed with the original images (by moving the original images to *./dataset/Valid* and their .xml annotation to *./dataset/Valid_Annotations*).

 3. Open the web-based GUI annotation tool using the following command: